Benjamin-Hughes/bank_tech_test/README.md

 bundle exec rspec
 ```

-Now we can create an account object with and owner and initial balance:
+Now we can jump into IRB and create an account object with and owner and initial balance:

 ```ruby
 my_account = Account.new('Ben', 5000)